 Two years ago I challenged the (enhanceR2P) project because I believed it was really important research in terms of gauging ‘how’ and ‘what’ students were learning in NZ social work.
 (See this blog for background detail: https://pmoyle.com/2015/12/10/pakeha-doing-research-on-maori-the-enhancer2p-project/)

 It presented as a one-size-fits-all, white-is-best team and research methodology.
-I questioned it because I didn’t want social work to miss exploring how institutional racism in mainstream social work programmes starved students of what they needed to engage well with Māori.
-Especially, since Māori are the predominant client group transacted through statutory child protection…and pipelined to the prison system.
+I questioned it because I didn’t want social work to miss exploring how institutional racism in mainstream social work programmes starved students of the knowledge they needed to engage well with Māori.
+Especially, since Māori are the predominant client group transacted through statutory child protection…and then pipelined to the prison system.

 At the time I asked questions, the enhanceR2P team were all Pākehā academics.
 When I challenged them about having “no Māori at the table,” they vehemently denied the research was monocultural but rather it was “open” and “collaboarative.”
 Shortly, after they added the Māori Chair of the SWRB to their team.
 But as I said at the time, adding a nice Māori does not make the research “bicultural” or Māori inclusive or even friendly.
 Tokenism is still only littlebitism.